-1.3 In particular, the document addresses the principles and processes that will ensure the delivery of appropriate market housing and affordable housing to meet local need and demand; and to ensure that future residential development contributes to mixed sustainable communities and a balanced housing market.

-1.4 To ensure that policy aspirations and objectives are balanced with the critical importance of bringing forward land and viable development, the document also sets out the Councils approach to negotiation, to viability assessment and where appropriate, the calculation of offsite commuted-sum contributions.

-1.5 Implementing plans that facilitate development and housing growth is a priority of the Core Strategy for both Councils.
-However Local Need policies have been adopted to ensure that future provision is sustainable, making a positive long-term contribution to the economic and social benefit of the area.

-1.6 Whilst defining principles and detail, it is recognised that much of the guidance within this document remains subject to negotiation, where it can be demonstrated that meeting policy requirements in full would prevent land or development coming forward and where alternative proposals would still result in sustainable development that meets local need and demand.
-It is therefore essential that applicants discuss housing proposals and the issue of affordable housing with the Councils well in advance of an application being submitted to ensure that issues are properly addressed, that proposals are supported by evidence and that the most appropriate provision is being made.

-1.7 This document and the processes within it, have been prepared taking national planning guidance, professional best practise and independent housing market research into account including the National Planning Policy Framework (NPPF); Appendix 2 "Offsite Affordable Housing Section 106 contributions" (Community Infrastructure Levy Viability Testing, Peter Brett Associates, 2013) and RICS Professional Guidance "Financial Viability in Planning".
+- 1.3 In particular, the document addresses the principles and processes that will ensure the delivery of appropriate market housing and affordable housing to meet local need and demand; and to ensure that future residential development contributes to mixed sustainable communities and a balanced housing market.
+Over the life of the Core Strategy, and as a result of Policy LN3, an overall affordable housing target of 35% has been set to reflect the combined affordable housing delivery that will arise from all net additional residential development.
+As an overarching average figure, the target incorporates brownfield sites (providing up to 40% affordable housing), greenfield sites (providing up to 50% affordable housing) and those developments that for justified reasons deliver less than full policy requirements. - 1.4 To ensure that policy aspirations and objectives are balanced with the critical importance of bringing forward land and viable development, the document also sets out the Councils approach to negotiation, to viability assessment and where appropriate, the calculation of offsite commuted-sum contributions. - 1.5 Implementing plans that facilitate development and housing growth is a priority of the Core Strategy for both Councils.
+However Local Need policies have been adopted to ensure that future provision is sustainable, making a positive long-term contribution to the economic and social benefit of the area. - 1.6 Whilst defining principles and detail, it is recognised that much of the guidance within this document remains subject to negotiation, where it can be demonstrated that meeting policy requirements in full would prevent land or development coming forward and where alternative proposals would still result in sustainable development that meets local need and demand.
+It is therefore essential that applicants consider the requirements of this guidance at concept stage, thereafter discussing housing proposals and the issue of affordable housing with the Councils well in advance of an application being submitted.
+Doing so will ensure that issues are properly addressed, that proposals are supported by evidence and that the most appropriate provision is being made. - 1.7 This document and the processes within it, have been prepared taking national planning guidance, professional best practise and independent housing market research into account including the National Planning Policy Framework (NPPF); National Planning Policy Guidance (NPPG); Appendix 2 "Offsite Affordable Housing Section 106 contributions" (Community Infrastructure Levy Viability Testing, Peter Brett Associates, 2013) and RICS Professional Guidance "Financial Viability in Planning".